Please note that due to supply issues this product may come in different packaging.

 After the age of twenty-five years, collagen synthesis reduces at a rate of 1.5% a year, and by the age of forty-five, collagen levels can have fallen by as much as 30%.
 The visible effects of this process are the appearance of wrinkles, fine lines and dry skin.
 Studies have shown that supplementing your collagen levels by ingesting the collagen in Collagen Shots, both improves skin elasticity and helps to promote radiance.
 The unique blend of ingredients work together to stimulate collagen synthesis, strengthen connective tissue and arterial walls, which in turn boosts blood flow and increases the level of hydration to your skin.
 Looking good is feeling rejuvenated.

-Our award-winning collagen drink contains a synergistic blend of 10,000 mg of hydrolysed marine collagen, antioxidants, vitamins and hyaluronic acid.
-This unique combination stimulates collagen
+Our award-winning collagen drink contains a high strength blend of 10,000 mg of hydrolysed marine collagen, antioxidants, vitamins and hyaluronic acid.
+Collagen Shots is in a ready to mix powder, just stir in water and drink for more youthful skin.

 “BEST SKIN SUPPLEMENT.
 This supplement is packed with marine extract collagen, antioxidant açai berry, hyaluronic acid and Vitamins B and C. Drink every morning for plump, youthful looking skin.”
 Daily Express